emiliakoerner/homorepeats_project/README.md

 		- Process_proteomes_and_polyxdata.py: Creates a list of Proteins from the proteome fasta file and adds polyxdata from the output of runpolyx.py

 ### lib: Files need to run the main work
 	- constants.py: Python script to establish file paths needed for the other scripts.
-Select organisms you want to process here in SELECTED_ORGANISMS
+Select organisms you want to process here in SELECTED_ORGANISMS and define your desired base directories with OUTPUT_BASE_DIR and INPUT_BASE_DIR
 	- load_organisms.py: Finds proteome files, collects them in a dictionary, matches UP IDs to scientific organism names and returns the organisms selected in constants.py